-The EAC is commissioned by NICE to provide independent assessment of the evidence for medical technologies and related economic analysis, as well as providing methodological and analytical support to NICE.
+The EAG is commissioned by NICE to provide independent assessment of the evidence for medical technologies and related economic analysis, as well as providing methodological and analytical support to NICE.

 The Medical Technologies Evaluation Programme (MTEP) selects and evaluates new or innovative medical technologies (including devices and diagnostics).
 MTEP helps the NHS adopt efficient and cost-effective medical devices and diagnostics more rapidly and consistently.

-The Newcastle and York EAC also has a central role in developing and facilitating independent research products when NICE medical technology or diagnostics guidance recommends that further research should be carried out.
+We also have a central role in developing and facilitating independent research products when NICE medical technology or diagnostics guidance recommends that further research should be carried out.

 The EMU is commissioned by NICE to produce the economic analyses, associated economic models and cost-effectiveness reviews to aid NICE's Public Health Advisory Committees in guideline development.
 In addition, the EMU is commissioned to carry out projects to address methodological issues identified by the PHSCC.